✨ Updates:

 The future of hardware design is already here with Flux Copilot, offering a new and faster way for hardware engineers to work, making it more fun as well.
 Learn more about Flux Copilot.

-Feel free to share your favorites on our Slack Community.
+Feel free to share your favorites with the community.

 Copilot can help get you started quickly by understanding the requirements and providing guidance.